 Santa Barbara County

-The wine was barrel aged for 8 months in neutral french.
+The wine was aged for 10 months in neutral french oak barrels.
 While in barrel the lees were stirred to encourage malo-lactic fermenation as well as add weight to the wine.
 SO2 was not added until bottling, therefore brioche and yeasty notes developed and built aromatic complexity.

 Stephen Tanzer’s International Wine Cellar